 The Kentucky Warbler

 Two years after its inception, the Society initiated publication of a quarterly newsletter, The Kentucky Warbler, named for the only bird that bears the name of our state.
 At that time and for some years afterwards, it consisted of four small issues of four pages each, but over the years the newsletter evolved into more of a journal.
-Now, nearing its 100th year of existence, the journal has grown to include color photography, and in some issues, more than 100 pages of content.
+Now, in publication for over 100 years, the journal has grown to include color photography, and in some issues, more than 20 pages of content.

 Our quarterly publication is well known all over the country, and its articles are abstracted in Biological Abstracts and other standard bibliographical publications.